Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-13-Defender for APIs.md

 ![](../Images/api8.png?raw=true)

-3. In the recommendation **Azure API Management APIs should be onboarded to Defender for APIs**, tick the box of the API labs-test that you would like to onboard, and click **Fix**.
+3. In the recommendation **Azure API Management APIs should be onboarded to Defender for APIs**, tick the box of the API labs-test and echo-api that you would like to onboard, and click **Fix**.

+Note: Echo-api is an API that is created by default when you created the Azure API Management service, which is used for testing.

  ![](../Images/api9.png?raw=true)